artbat/bus-stop-test/docs/about.md

-# So you know HTML, CSS & JavaScript?
+# So you know <br />HTML, CSS & JavaScript?

 DigitasLBi has one of the strongest front-end engineering teams in London.
-We write HTML, CSS & JavaScript, and get excited by the ever evolving modern front-end development stack: Git, Grunt, Node.js, Require.js, Bower, MV\* architectures, TDD, Automation, Responsive, *etc*.
+We are passionate about innovating with web standards, best practice, emerging APIs, and are excited by the ever evolving modern front-end development stack: Git, Grunt, Node.js, Require.js, Bower, MV\* architectures, TDD, Responsive, *etc*.

 We're looking for talented developers who are passionate about HTML, CSS & JavaScript, who take pride in their code, and who want to build what's next.